Frequently Asked Questions

 - Reduce the number of Threads on the "Send" branch.

-- Use the Throttle setting on the SMTP Server Table.
+- Use the Throttle feature in the SMTP Server Table.

-Gammadyne Mailer does not have an arbitrary limit on the number of recipients that you can send to.
+Gammadyne Mailer does not have an arbitrary limit on the number of recipients.
 When using a database, only one record is in memory at a time.
 For lists that are in a text file, Gammadyne Mailer will scan through the file one line at a time.
 These techniques use very little memory and permit absolutely huge mailing lists.

-At the time that Gammadyne Mailer delivers the email to your SMTP server, the server will happily accept it and try to deliver it to the final destination later.
+At the time that Gammadyne Mailer delivers the email to the SMTP server, the server will happily accept it and try to deliver it to the final destination later.
 From Gammadyne Mailer's point of view, there was no error.
-When the SMTP server fails to deliver the email, it will bounce the message back to your email account.
+When the SMTP server fails to deliver the email, it will return a bounce-back message.

 Even when using Direct Delivery, the recipient's mail server may accept the email, producing no immediate errors, then later send a bounce-back.
 No email program can prevent this.